SAVE THE DATE!

 Made history.
 We did something that has never been done before in the United Sates!
 To our knowledge, we're the first organization to present Piano Day in the country.

 Played on a world stage.
-Performances were streamed live and can be watched anywhere around the globe.
+Performances were streamed live and were watched around the globe.

-Get swag.
-After you perform, you received a special commemorative pin and a certificate of participation.
-You also got your choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!
+Got swag.
+After the performances, the participants received a special commemorative pin and a certificate of participation.
+They also got their choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!

 Helped a great nonprofit.
 Since 1978, Portland Piano International has been bringing some of the best pianists to Portland and providing educational opportunities to teachers, students and the general public through master classes, a summer festival, professional development in rural Oregon, commissioning new works for solo piano, etc.